Construction is notorious for poor productivity. What contributes to this problem and how can we improve construction productivity on our projects?

 Here are some suggestions to improve construction productivity:

-- Ensuring employees have the required skills – skilled people will be more efficient, productive and make fewer mistakes.
+Skilled people will be more efficient, productive and make fewer mistakes.
 It’s not just about recruiting people with the required skills it’s also about ongoing training which also improves morale, adding to our productivity improvements.
 Having skilled people operating equipment will improve the productivity of the machine and will probably also result in the item being less likely to be damaged.

-- Supply the correct equipment – too often workers spend their time walking the site to find or borrow tools.
+Too often workers spend their time walking the site to find or borrow tools.
 Sometimes they don’t have the correct tools making the job slower.
 We’ve all witnessed undersized excavators loading a large truck.
 But over-sized equipment is also wasteful – costing more to hire and using more fuel.
 Trying to save money by hiring or purchasing inferior equipment will cost money later because of lower productivity.

-- Good people – never underestimate how important it is to have good people in our team.
+Never underestimate how important it is to have good people in our team.
 This means you need to look after your good people.
 Pay them fairly.
 Treat them well.
 Mentor and train them.
 Give them responsibilities.
 Employ the right people that will fit in with your company culture.
 A good project manager can make a project successful.
 A poor project manager can destroy the project and the company’s reputation.